timescale/docs/self-hosted/upgrades/upgrade-pg.md

 1. **Set your connection string**

-   This variables hold the connection information for the database to upgrade:
+   This variable holds the connection information for the database to upgrade:

    ```bash
    export SOURCE="postgres://<user>:<password>@<source host>:<source port>/<db_name>"